FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 https://ega-archive.org/dacs

-Indicated disease specific restriction on research with DUO and Ontologies covering the Disease and Pathology domain
+Indicating disease specific restriction on research with DUO and Ontologies covering the Disease and Pathology domain

 ```XML